TanyaCouture/microservices-infrastructure/mi-deploy/README.md

 ## MI-Deploy

-This tool automates the deployment of Microservices Infrastructure to a variety of platforms, currently including
+This tool automates the deployment of Mantl to a variety of platforms, currently including
  - [x] AWS
  - [x] DigitalOcean